Document Type : Research Paper I Open Access I Released under CC BY-NC 4.0 license

 Abstract

-Background and Objective: The JAK/STAT signaling pathway is an important pathway used by cytokines and its excessive activation can lead to various diseases.
-The aim of this study was to investigate the effect of 6 weeks of endurance running on a treadmill on the expression of genes of the JAK1/STAT3 pathway in the basal ganglia of diabetic rats.
+Introduction: The JAK/STAT signaling pathway is an important pathway used by cytokines and its excessive activation can lead to various diseases.
+This signaling pathway is essential for normal homeostasis.
+Dysregulation of this pathway contributes to the development of obesity and diabetes.
+This study aimed to investigate the effect of six weeks of endurance running exercises on the gene expression of the JAK1/STAT3 pathway in the basal ganglia of diabetic rats.

-Methods: 40 male rats were randomly divided into four equal groups as follows: control, exercise, diabetes and diabetes +exercise.
+Methods: In this experimental study, 40 male rats were randomly divided into four equal Healthy, Exercise, Diabetes, and Diabetes + Exercise groups.
 Diabetes was induced by a single intraperitoneal injection of streptozotocin (STZ, 50 mg/kg body weight).
-The endurance training program was implemented incrementally for 6 weeks.
-48 hours after the last training session, the rats were anesthetized and the brain tissue was removed from the skull to extract the basal ganglia.
-The extracted tissue was kept at -80 ºC to measure gene expression by qPCR method.
-One-way ANOVA and LSD post hoc test were used to check the difference between groups.
-P<0.05 was considered as significance level.
+The incremental endurance exercise program was gradually implemented for six weeks, and five sessions per week.
+The first week started with a speed of 10 m/min for 10 minutes, and by the sixth week, it reached a speed of 18 m/min for 30 minutes.
+Forty-eight hours after the last exercise session, the rats were anesthetized and the brain tissue was removed from the skull to extract the basal ganglia.
+The extracted tissue was used to measure gene expression by the qPCR method.
+One-way ANOVA and LSD post hoc test were used to check the between-group differences.
+The significance level was considered smaller than 0.05.

-Findings: STZ injection to induce type 1 diabetes did not change JAK1/STAT3 gene expression in basal ganglia (P>0.05).
-Endurance exercise program decreased the expression values of JAK1 (P=0.009) and STAT3 (P=0.002) genes.
+Results: Type-1 diabetes induction did not change JAK1/STAT3 gene expression in basal ganglia (P>0.05).
+The endurance exercise program decreased the gene expression values of JAK1 (P=0.009) and STAT3 (P=0.002) compared to the diabetes group.
+This decrease had a similar process for both genes.

-Conclusion: In the present study, 6 weeks of endurance running on the treadmill with moderate intensity decreased the expression of JAK1/STAT3 pathway genes.
+Conclusion: In the present study, six weeks of endurance running on the treadmill with moderate intensity decreased the gene expression of the JAK1/STAT3 pathway.
 Therefore, this exercise protocol can be suggested as a non-pharmacological tool without side effects to inhibit this pathway in diabetes to protect basal ganglia neurons.

 Keywords